-This repository contains data from 31 sessions of multi-electrode array recordings (60 or 252 channels) from half or whole-mount mouse retinas that were stimulated with different chromatic patterns of light.
+This repository contains data from 31 sessions of multi-electrode array recordings (60 and 252 channels) from half or whole-mount mouse retinas that were stimulated with different chromatic patterns of light.
 The data accompany the manuscript by Khani and Gollisch: "Linear and nonlinear chromatic integration in the mouse retina".

-Each .rar file in the Raw Data folder contains the data from one experiment and is named in the following format: YYYY-MM-DD\XX\YY\ZZ.rar
+Each .rar file in the Raw Data folder contains the data from one experiment and is named in the following format: YYYY-MM-DD_XX_YY_ZZ.rar

 - YYYY-MM-DD defines the recording date in year-month-day format.

-- XX is either fr or sr : referring to either first or second retina.
+- XX is either fr or sr : referring to either first retina or second retina.

-- YY is either fp or sp: referring to first piece or second piece of the retina used from each eye.
+- YY is either fp or sp : referring to first piece or second piece of retina used from the eye.

 - ZZ defines the eye side (left or right) and retina region (ventral, dorsal or whole mount):

 - lv: left eye, ventral retina.

 - rv: right eye, ventral retina.

 - Id: left eye, dorsal retina.

 - rd: right eye, dorsal retina.

 - lw: left eye, whole mount.

 - rw: right eye whole mount.

-For example the file 20180212\fr\fp\lw refer to the recording done as a whole mount with the first retina (used for experiment) from the left eye of the mouse on 12th of February 2018.
+For example the file 20180212_fr_fp_lw refer to the recording done as a whole mount with the first retina (used for experiment) from the left eye of the mouse on 12th of February 2018.

-Each .rar file comprises one recording session including following files and folders:
+Each .rar file comprises of the following files and folders:

-- list_of_good_cells.txt Table of identifiers for good units of spike-sorted data - frametimes Folder containing text files with time stamps of specific frames for each stimulus.

-spiketimes Spike times of all spike sorted units (also containing bad units).
+- list_of_good_cells.txt frametimes Table of identifiers for good units of spike-sorted data Folder containing text files with time stamps of specific frames for each stimulus. - spiketimes Spike times of all spike sorted units (also containing bad units).

-Stimulusparameters Folder containing text files that shows the parameters used for each stimulus that was displayed during each experiment.
-These text files can be selected by the functions available in the presented to the retina.
+- Stimulusparameters Folder containing text files that shows the parameters used for each stimulus that was displayed during each experiment.
+These text files can be selected by the functions available in the Stimulation folder to recreate or visualize each stimulus presented to the retina. - stimuli_names List of the names of the stimuli used in each experiment.